opendatalab/PDF-Extract-Kit/README.md

 <span id="mfd-anchor"></span>
 ### Formula Detection

 We have compared our model with the open-source formula detection model [Pix2Text-MFD](https://github.com/breezedeus/pix2text).
 Additionally, the YoloV8-SFT is the weight obtained after we performed SFT training on the basis of the YoloV8 model.
-The paper's validation set is composed of 255 Arxiv paper pages, and the multi-source validation set consists of 789 pages from various sources, including textbooks and books.
+The paper's validation set is composed of 255 academic paper pages, and the multi-source validation set consists of 789 pages from various sources, including textbooks and books.

 <table>
     <tr>